Luxisapex/course-companion/contributing.md

 # Contribution Guidelines
 ## Architecture
+### Imports
+Almost all code should be put in the subfolder Imports in order to avoid unnecessary loading.
 ### UI
 The UI folder contains React code and is the view och the MVC pattern.
 ### Container